larvalabs/voxcom/README.md

 When you are ready to make your own scene, here is the format of the `.yaml` file:

 1. At the top level, you can specify the output file with `output: filename.vox`.
 If omitted, the default is `scene.vox`.
+    - If you want to make a scene that is larger than 126 x 126 x 126 voxels, specify `viewer: yes` and remove the filename extension from `output: filename`.
+The model will be split up into chunks and a text file generated for use in [MagicaVoxel Viewer](https://ephtracy.github.io/index.html?page=mv_renderer).
+See below for more details.
 2. Also at the top level, you can indicate if you wish materials to be ignored when merging the model palettes with `ignoreMaterials: yes`.
 The default if omitted is `no`.
 This is discussed in more detail later.
 3. Next comes the list of models, beginning with a `models:` line.
     1. The `name` field is the path to the `.vox` file.